Parand

 Parand (پرند) is a planned city in the Central District of Robat Karim County, Tehran province, Iran.
 Its toponym means "natural silk".
-Owned by the Parand family.
-The latest census in 2016 showed a population of 97,464 people in 31,693 households.

 History

 The city is intended to provide residences for the staff of Imam Khomeini International Airport, and to create a balance in the settlement pattern of Tehran, establish an appropriate environment to draw in the extra population of Tehran and offer an alternative to unsystematic settlements.
-Parand is expected to accommodate 80,000 citizens across 1,467 hectares.
+Parand is expected to accommodate 483,000 people on 3,420 hectares of land.

 The plan was a well-planned city which responds to the community's needs.
 It aims to host low-income families (laborers’ and employees’ housing cooperatives) by providing low-priced residential units with bank loans thereby attracting various classes of people.
 In 2019, the city has not yet attained those goals.

-On January 8, 2020, Ukraine International Airlines Flight 752 crashed approximately 15 kilometres north-east of the city shortly after takeoff from nearby Tehran Imam Khomeini International Airport, killing all 176 people on board.
+On 8 January 2020 Ukraine International Airlines Flight 752 crashed approximately 15 kilometres north-east of the city shortly after takeoff from nearby Tehran Imam Khomeini International Airport, killing all 176 people on board.
 A video of a missile hitting the plane was recorded from the city.

+In 2023, it was estimated that Parand will have 11 phases in the future, six of which are operating.

+Demographics

+Population

+At the time of the 2016 National Census, the city's population was 97,464 in 31,693 households.

 Geography

-The city of Parand is situated 10 km west from Robat Karim (situated 35 km south-west from Tehran) on the way to Saveh and it has about 13,000 students in Islamic Azad University of Parand.
+The city of Parand is 10 km west from the city of Robat Karim (35 km southwest from Tehran) on the way to Saveh.
+It has about 13,000 students in Islamic Azad University of Parand.
 The city is also accessible from Tehran Imam Khomeini International Airport via the Tehran-Qom freeway.

-Parand is divided into a number of areas namely an urban texture, greenery, town services, regional services and industrial district.
+The city is divided into a number of areas, namely an urban texture, greenery, town services, regional services, and an industrial district.